-Instruction: When you begin to detect rising anxiety, find a safe, quiet place in which to spend a few minutes working through this exercise.
+Instruction: When you begin to detect rising anxiety in your heart, soul, or mind, find a safe, quiet place in which to spend a few minutes working through this exercise.
 The goal is to reorient your thoughts on the truth of God's care for you, and away from the false gospel of which your anxieties are attempting to convince you.
 It will be helpful if you have previously familiarized yourself with the anchor verse - Isaiah 26:3 (ESV):